agschwender/pilbox/README.md

   * 0.7.5: Write output in 16K blocks
   * 0.8: Added support for ARGB (alpha-channel)
   * 0.8.1: Increased max clients and write block sizes
+  * 0.8.2: Added configuration for max clients and timeout

 TODO
 ====